Devapala of Bengal: Religious leanings

+Relations of Sailendra Dynasty and Pala Empire

 Balaputradeva, the Sailendra king of Java, sent an ambassador to him, asking for a grant of five villages for the construction of a monastery at Nalanda.
 The request was granted by Devapala.
 King Devapala granted five villages were Nandivanāka, Maņivāțaka, Națikā, Hasti and Pālāmaka to Nalanda University.
 He also patronized the Vikramashila University and the Nalanda University.
 Devapāla patron of Buddhism, supporting esoteric practices and scholars like Haribhadra and Buddhajñānapāda.
 His contributions include founding major monastic centers such as Somapura, Vikramaśīla, and Odantāpura, along with numerous Buddhist monuments in eastern India.

 Buddhist scholar Vajradatta (the author of Lokesvarashataka), was the court poet of Devapala.

 Successor

-Devapala ruled for about 40 years.
+Devapala ruled for approximately 40 years.
 His oldest son probably was the Crown Prince (Yuvaraja) Rajyapala.
 However, he probably died before his father.
 Earlier, the historians believed his successor to be Shurapala I and/or Vigrahapala I. In the 2000s, a copper-plate grant was discovered at Jagjivanpur: this plate mentions that a hitherto unknown Pala king, Mahendrapala, had issued the grant in 854 CE.
 Mahendrapala was the son of Devapala and brother of Shurapala I. Both Mahendrapala and Shurapala I were born to Queen Mahata.

 In popular culture

-Devapala's exploits—both verified and legendary—inspired the Bengali campaign in Dynasties of India, the 2022 expansion pack for Age of Empires II: Definitive Edition.
+Devapala's exploits—both verified and legendary—inspired form part of the Dynasties of India, the 2022 expansion pack for Age of Empires II: Definitive Edition.